 I loved doing things with Eva.
 We had a lot of fun together and did a whole lot of laughing together.
 But, as I started restricting and losing weight and then going back to Walden for a visit, my friends made quite a big deal about how great I looked.
 I thought I should lose even more.
 I have very strong willpower, so restricting even more was possible.

 It wasn’t at all fun, but, by this time it had become a bit of a weird addiction and a secret project which somehow gave me comfort — ridiculous, I know.
-It was also about control.
-I could control this aspect of my life.
+I was riddled with fear.
+Worried that if I ate as much as I wanted, I would get very fat very fast.

 One day, I was out with Eva running errands.
 I was walking up to this window of this storefront.
 I was watching the reflection of this skeletal figure walking up to the window and I was looking to see who it was.
 I did not recognize myself.
 I was that skeletal form but, when looking at my reflection, I saw a fatter body.
 Dysmorphia is what they call this phenomena.